Loredana Cunti

 From burping in space to dancing flamingos and karate-chopping kakapos, her books feature quirky, relatable characters who navigate real-life challenges with courage and creativity:

-– To Burp or Not to Burp and Go For Lift Off were inspired by her kids’ dreams of space.
+• To Burp or Not to Burp & Go For Lift Off were inspired by her kids’ dreams of space.

-– The Reindeer Café Cookbook, co-written with Santa’s crew, mixes holiday fun with healthy habits.
+•The Reindeer Café Cookbook mixes holiday fun with healthy habits.

 At the core of every book?
-The power of being yourself.
+The power to try something new & being yourself.